alfredclub/react-native-sortable-listview/README.md

+This repo was forked to fix draggable row offset issue

 # react-native-sortable-listview
 Drag drop capable wrapper of ListView for React Native.
 Allows for dragging and dropping of rows with automatic scrolling while dragging.